All Elite Wrestling: Background and formation (2017–2019)

 In May 2017, professional wrestling journalist Dave Meltzer commented that the American professional wrestling promotion Ring of Honor (ROH) could not sell 10,000 tickets for a wrestling event, a feat that no U.S.-based wrestling promotion besides the dominant WWE had accomplished since WWE's defunct major competitor, World Championship Wrestling (WCW), in 1999.
-The comment was responded to by professional wrestlers Cody Rhodes and The Young Bucks (the tag team of Matt Jackson and Nick Jackson), who were then top stars signed to ROH and good friends both inside and outside of professional wrestling as part of the group Bullet Club (and later part of the sub-Bullet Club faction, The Elite).
+The comment was responded to by professional wrestlers Cody Rhodes and The Young Bucks (the tag team of Matt Jackson and Nick Jackson), who were then top stars signed to ROH and good friends both inside and outside professional wrestling as part of the group Bullet Club (and later part of the sub-Bullet Club faction, The Elite).

 They promoted and held an independent professional wrestling event called All In in September 2018, featuring wrestlers from ROH as well as other promotions.
 The event sold out in 30 minutes and had the largest audience in attendance for a professional wrestling show in the United States held and organized by promoters not affiliated with WWE or WCW since 1993.
 The event was attended by 11,263 people.
 The event was acclaimed, and it led to much online speculation that Cody and The Young Bucks would expand their ambitions and create their own professional wrestling promotion or do a second All In event.
 Reportedly, people in the television industry were also very impressed with the show.

 Left to right: Cody Rhodes, Matt Jackson and Nick Jackson, and Kenny Omega helped start AEW.

-Tony Khan (left) is the president and chief executive officer (CEO) of AEW, while his father Shahid Khan (right) is its co-lead investor.
+Tony Khan (left) is the president and chief executive officer (CEO) of AEW, while his father Shahid Khan (right) is the lead investor.